beam-campus/macula/README.md

 ## ARCHITECTURE

-_Macula_ is intended to run on a fractal topology network of tiny-node clusters, of single-board computers (SBC).
+_Macula_ is intended to run on a fractal topology network of tiny-node clusters, made of single-board computers (SBC).
 The network is designed to be highly decentralized, with no central authority or control, and to be self-healing and self-organizing.

 ### Edge Clusters